-Proposed Maximum Proposed Maximum Amount of

-Title of Shares Being Registered Amount to be Offering Price Per Aggregate Offering Registration Fee
+Proposed Maximum Proposed Maximum Offering Price Per Aggregate Offering Amount to be Amount of Share(3) Price(3) R Title of Shares Being Registered Registered(2) Registration Fee

-Registered(2) Share(3) Price(3)

-Common Stock, par value \$.01 per share(1)
+Common Stock, par value \$.01

-- (1) This Registration Statement also relates to the rights to purchase shares of Series E Junior Participating Cumulative Preferred Stock of the Registrant which are attached to all shares of Common Stock issued, pursuant to the terms of the Registrant's Shareholder Rights Agreement dated June 16, 1997.
+(1) This Registration Statement also relates to the rights to purchase shares of Series E Junior Participating Cumulative Preferred Stock of the Registrant which are attached to all shares of Common Stock issued, pursuant to the terms of the Registrant's Shareholder Rights Agreement dated June 16, 1997.
 Until the occurrence of certain prescribed events, the rights are not exercisable, are evidenced by the certificates for the Common Stock and will be transferred with and only with such Common Stock.
-Because no separate consideration is paid for the rights, the registration fee therefor is included in the fee for the Common Stock. - (2) Plus such additional number of shares as may be required in the event of a stock dividend, reverse stock split, split-up recapitalization or other similar event. - (3) Estimated solely for purposes of determining the registration fee pursuant to Rule 457(c) based on the average of the high and low sales prices on the New York Stock Exchange on July 23, 1999.
+Because no separate consideration is paid for the rights, the registration fee therefor is included in the fee for the Common Stock.

+- (2) Plus such additional number of shares as may be required in the event of a stock dividend, reverse stock split, split-up recapitalization or other similar event - (3) Estimated solely for purposes of determining the registration fee pursuant to Rule 457(c) based on the average of the high and low sales prices on the New York Stock Exchange on July 23, 1999.